ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## timezoneOffset {#timezoneoffset}

-Returns the offset from [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) at the passed date and time.
-[Daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) and historical timezone changes are taken into account.
-Note that leap seconds are not considered.
+Returns a timezone offset from [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) in seconds.
+The function takes into account [Daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) and historical timezone changes at the specified date and time.
-The function uses [IANA timezone database](https://www.iana.org/time-zones) to get the result.
+[IANA timezone database](https://www.iana.org/time-zones) is used to calculate the offset.

 **Syntax**